NuroC/tower-shooting-game/README.md

 # tower-shooting-game
 a game where several enemies shoot at you, so you have to destroy them first

+yes the game style is inspired from diep io

 todo:
 - [x] point system
 - [x] fix enemies bullets going through other enemies